 Access to advice

 But we must also ensure that independent financial advice is accessible to women.
-Indeed, our research found that only 13% of women have sought financial advice to help them manage their finances during the cost-of-living crisis, compared to almost a quarter (23%) of men.
+Our research found that only 13% of women have sought financial advice to help them manage their finances during the cost-of-living crisis, compared to almost a quarter (23%) of men.

-An independent financial adviser can help individuals understand the current state of their pension savings, as well as how they can ensure they will have enough to live comfortably upon retirement.
+An Independent Financial Adviser can help individuals understand the current state of their pension savings, as well as how they can ensure they’ll have enough to live comfortably in retirement.

 An adviser will review the entirety of their financial situation and future goals, and develop an appropriate savings strategy.

-It is therefore vital that the government, regulatory bodies and advisers themselves do more to ensure women – and indeed UK savers in general, know where they can go to find affordable advice.
+It’s therefore vital that the government, regulatory bodies, and advisers themselves do more to ensure women – and UK savers in general – know where they can go to find affordable advice.
 Of course, this is one element of a highly complex issue.
 Nevertheless, it will mark an important step in the industry’s efforts to close the gender pension gap and help women achieve the financially secure retirement they deserve.

-The gender pension gap is a complex issue that will require significant effort and time to make meaningful progress and begin narrowing the gap.
-While waiting for the government and businesses to address critical issues such as the pay gap, given the ongoing cost-of-living crisis, women who are worried about their retirement finances should consider seeking independent financial advice.
+The gender pension gap is a complex issue.
+It will require significant effort and time to make meaningful progress towards narrowing the gap.
+While waiting for the government and businesses to address critical issues, women who are worried about their retirement finances should consider seeking independent financial advice.
 This will enable them to develop a solid savings strategy and ensure the retirement they deserve.